Cycling in Albania – practical bike touring guide

 I read many warnings about aggressive wild or shepherd dogs.
 Luckily, I didn’t have any problems with them.
 Only once in a small town, two dogs were barking at me ferociously.
 A motorcyclist passing by honked at them and told me to ride away.
 Bringing an air horn might be a good idea to protect yourself from the dogs.

 In all the other cases, my usual method worked quite well.
 When I see a dog in the mountains, I slow down, sometimes getting off my back and talking to the dog while slowly moving forward.
-If you are afraid of a dog attack, consider taking pepper spray or citronella spray.
+If you are afraid of a dog attack, carry pepper or citronella spray.

 wild dogs albania